Did you know?

 Will I receive training?

 YES.
 All precinct officials are required by law to attend training classes before each election.
 You will attend 1–4 classes based on your job assignment and level of experience.
-We offer a "Precinct Official Boot Camp" class designed just for beginners.
-You will receive payment for attending training classes unless you fail to work on Election Day.

 How much will I get paid?

 Precinct officials are paid a flat rate for attending training, setting up supplies the evening before Election Day, and working on Election Day.
 Compensation varies with your job assignment and the number of classes you are required to attend.
 Precinct officials can earn up to $270 per election.
-Learn more about compensation rates.

 What are the qualifications to become a precinct official?